mcalawa/cs460/CS_460_Software_Engineering/HW3/index.md

 ## The LinkedStack Class

 The LinkedStack class implements the interface outlined in the previous step.
 Similar to the rest of the files thus far, it requires only minor changes, mostly having to do with the inclusion of the namespace and various differences in capitalization.
 The biggest change is probably the way interfaces are implemented as C# uses the syntax `public class LinkedStack : IStackADT` rather than Java's `public class LinkedStack implements StackADT`.
+Luckily, C# has garbage collection (this was a big relief for me since I have a background in C++ and manual deallocation makes everything more complicated), so even the Clear() method can stay the same aside from a limited amount of formatting.
 Finally, C# allows for expression body definitions, which are shorthand method definitions for constructors, finalizers, indexers, and get and sets using the `=>` operator.
 Using this syntax, the Java code

 ```java
 public LinkedStack()